litech-io/node-code-tips/README.md

 Node.js Tips
 ======

-A small _guide_ to writing coherent and concise Javascript that keeps everyone sane!
+Some tips to writing _coherent_ and _concise_ Javascript that keeps everyone sane!

-1. Always use _either_ synchronous or asynchronous in functions.
+> Always use _either_ synchronous or asynchronous in functions.
 Not both.

 ```js
 // Bad